-If your organization provides health benefits to its employees, you may be required to extend these benefits to them and their dependents even after they no longer work for you.
-That’s because the Consolidated Omnibus Budget Reconciliation Act1 of 1985 (COBRA) allows individuals to temporarily continue their employer-sponsored health benefits after they separate from their employer.
+When an active employee who participates in your health plan leaves your company, their health benefits don’t necessarily end.
+Federal or state laws may require you to extend coverage to your employees even after they no longer work for you.
+That’s because the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) allows some individuals to temporarily continue their employer-sponsored health benefits after they leave their workplace1.

-COBRA is a federal law that allows employees, former employees, spouses, employees’ former spouses, and dependents to maintain their employer-sponsored group health insurance coverage after experiencing a qualifying event.
+COBRA is a federal law that allows specific individuals to maintain their employer-sponsored group coverage after experiencing a qualifying event.
 This includes situations like job loss or a reduction in work hours.

-It enables individuals to continue their health benefits for a specific period of time, even if you no longer employ them, at group rates.
-This means that employees don’t need to worry about finding new health insurance coverage right away.
-These protections prevent workers from experiencing a gap in coverage, which could result in steep medical bills.
+As an amendment to the Employee Retirement Income Security Act (ERISA) and the Public Health Service Act, COBRA enables the above groups to continue their insurance benefits for a specific time period, even if you no longer employ them, at group rates.
+This means they don’t need to worry about finding new insurance coverage immediately.
+This law prevents workers from having a gap in coverage, which may result in costly medical bills.

 While COBRA is a federal law, most states have their own COBRA laws that apply to organizations exempt from the federal law.

-Employers or plan administrators must notify eligible employees of their rights to elect COBRA coverage.
-Group health insurance plan administrators must provide notice of COBRA alongside the plan’s summary plan description (SPD) within 90 days of an employee first becoming eligible for the plan.
+Employers or health plan administrators must notify eligible employees of their rights to elect COBRA coverage.
+Group health insurance plan administrators must provide notice of COBRA alongside the plan’s summary plan description (SPD) within 90 days of an employee's plan eligibility date.

-Once employers notify plan administrators of a qualifying event—such as a job loss—the plan administrators have 14 days to notify the qualified beneficiaries how to elect COBRA coverage.
-The qualified beneficiaries—be they the employee, former employee, or dependents—then have a limited period of time, generally 60 days, to decide.
+Once employees or their dependents experience a qualifying event, the plan admins have 14 days to notify the qualified beneficiaries how to elect COBRA coverage.
+The qualified beneficiaries—whether employees, former employees, or dependents—generally have 60 days to decide.

 Qualifying events are specific circumstances that allow individuals to enroll in COBRA coverage.
-These events typically involve a change in employment or personal status that results in a loss of health benefits.
+These events typically involve a change in employment or personal status that results in a loss of coverage.

-Life events that allow employees and their dependents to get continued coverage under COBRA include:
+Life events that allow employees and their qualified dependents to get continued coverage under COBRA include:

 Life events that allow dependents and spouses of a covered employee to get continued coverage include:

 There are some exceptions to these qualifying events.
-If you terminate employees for gross misconduct, they aren’t eligible for COBRA coverage.
-Employees and dependents also aren’t eligible if you get rid of your group health plan or go out of business (though some states do protect against this).
+For example, if you terminate employees for gross misconduct, they aren’t eligible for COBRA coverage.
+Employees and covered dependents also aren’t eligible if you get rid of your group health plan or go out of business (though some states do protect against this).

-Now that we’ve explained what COBRA is and who is eligible for continued coverage let’s cover how it works2.
+Now that we’ve explained COBRA and who is eligible for continued coverage, let’s discuss how it works2.

-To participate in COBRA, an employee, and any qualifying dependents must pay the full cost of the insurance premiums or benefit—including any share that was formerly paid for by their employer.
+To participate in COBRA, the employee and any qualifying dependents must pay the entire cost of the insurance premium or benefit—including any portion their employer previously covered and any administration fees.

 If you terminate an employee or reduce their hours, your health plan must offer continuation coverage for at least 18 months after that qualifying event.
-But, the 18-month requirement may be extended under different circumstances.
+But, certain circumstances may allow for an extension past the 18-month requirement.

-If an employee becomes eligible for Medicare before being terminated or experiencing a reduction in hours, their spouse and dependents are eligible for COBRA coverage either 36 months after the employee became eligible for Medicare, or 18 months after the employee experienced the qualifying event—whichever is longer.
-For example, if an employee became eligible for Medicare, and then experienced a qualifying event two months later, their spouse and dependents would be eligible for COBRA for 34 months after the qualifying event (36 months minus two months).
+For example, if an employee becomes eligible for Medicare and then experiences a qualifying event two months later, their spouse and dependents would be eligible for COBRA for 34 months after the qualifying event (36 months minus two months).

 If a beneficiary becomes disabled, they can elect extended COBRA coverage for an additional 11 months.